Dong Ho Painting: The Cultural Beauty of Folk Art

 The pigs’ family. @damductu

-“The peacock spreading its wings” symbolizes nobility and prosperity.
-The image of a peacock is a symbol of beauty and strength, many people believe that hanging peacock paintings in the house will ward off evil spirits and bring good luck to the owner.
+“The Peacock Spreading Its Wings” symbolizes nobility and prosperity.
+The image of a peacock is a symbol of beauty and strength.
+Many people believe that hanging peacock paintings in the house will ward off evil spirits and bring good luck to the owner.

 peacock opens wings dong ho painting

-peacock opens wings.
+A peacock opens its wings.
 Photo: tranhnamdinh.vn

 seven children dong ho painting